Chancing0/NTHU_CVFX_H1/README.md

 ## **4.Compare**
 1.Performance ranking:

-cycleGan > DeepArt  >  Super fast color transfer
+cycleGan > DeepArt  >>  Super fast color transfer

-2.Training times cost:
+2.Training time cost:

-cycleGan > DeepArt  >  Super fast color transfer
+cycleGan >> DeepArt  >  Super fast color transfer

 3.Training set sample size:

 cycleGan >> DeepArt > Super fast color transfer

+**Conclusion:**

+cycleGan can make high quality style transfer image, But at the same time It need more training data and spent more time.

+DeepArt can do style transfer image with only a pair of images(content & style), But the result seems not so good.Thus the performance was limited

+Super fast color transfer seems can't do style transfer, because It just try to tune the Hue of whole content image base on the style image

 <br/><br/>